TaeTanakrit0089/ITKMITL_Y3-T1/Requirement Engineer/Week03.md

 * **Problem analysis:** Understand and gain stakeholder agreement on the problem.
 * **Requirements elicitation:** Identify actors and use cases.
 * **Requirements management:**
     * Specify requirements completely.
     * Manage expectations, changes, and errors.
-  * Control scope creep.
+    * Control scope creep. (ควบตุมไม่ให้ออกนอกขอบเขต)
     * Involve all team members.

 ---

 ## Involve the Whole Team in Requirements

 * Developers, testers, writers:
     * Help develop and monitor requirements management practices.
     * Verify elicitation processes and document requirements.
     * Participate in reviews and the Change Control Board (CCB).
     * Review traceability outcomes and verify quality, testability, and completeness.

 ---